Gathering the Fragments

 A National Campaign to Rescue Personal Items from the Holocaust Period

-"We Are Healthy In the Katsmazov Ghetto" – The Ghelbert Family
+"We are Healthy in the Katsmazov Ghetto" – The Ghelbert Family

 "We are healthy.
 Awaiting your reply.

-Alter, Etti, Malach"
+Alter, Etti, Melech"

 The telegram was a source of great happiness among the inmates in the camp since this was their first and almost only connection with the outside world; it signified that their existence was known to people in the free world.